prajakta250421/DecentraWin-EduChain/Readme.md

    - The manager has the exclusive right to pick a winner.

 2. **Joining the Lottery:**
-   - Players enter the lottery by sending 0.01 GAS through the "Join as Player" button.
+   - Players enter the lottery by sending 0.01 EDU through the "Join as Player" button.
    - Each player's address is stored in the contract.

 3. **Selecting a Winner:**